dahlbyk/posh-git/README.md

 Version 0.x of posh-git continues to support Windows PowerShell versions 2, 3 and 4.
 And if you don't need ANSI escape sequence support, v0.x can be used on Windows PowerShell v5.x.
-See that version's [README][!!!PATH-TO-0x-README-HERE!!!] for installation instructions.
+See the v0.x [README][!!!PATH-TO-0x-README-HERE!!!] for installation instructions.

 ### posh-git v1.x